sonofusion82/TM1637/README.md

 TM1637
 ======
-Arduino library for TM1637 (LED Driver)
+Arduino/WiringPi library for TM1637 (LED Driver) and a Cython-based Python wrapper for Raspberry Pi

 Description
 -----------